protontypes/open-sustainable-technology/README.md

 ### Wind Turbines

 - [IEA-15-240-RWT](https://github.com/IEAWindTask37/IEA-15-240-RWT) - A 15 MW reference wind turbine repository developed in conjunction with IEA Wind.
-- [makani](https://github.com/google/makani) - Was a project to develop a commercial-scale airborne wind turbine, culminating in a flight test of the Makani M600 off the coast of Norway.
+- [makani](https://github.com/google/makani) - A project to develop a commercial-scale airborne wind turbine, culminating in a flight test of the Makani M600 off the coast of Norway.
-- [windpowerlib](https://github.com/wind-python/windpowerlib) - The windpowerlib is a library to model the output of wind turbines and farms.
+- [windpowerlib](https://github.com/wind-python/windpowerlib) - A library to model the output of wind turbines and farms.
 - [turbinesFoam](https://github.com/turbinesFoam/turbinesFoam) - A library for simulating wind and marine hydrokinetic turbines in OpenFOAM using the actuator line method.
 - [nalu-wind](https://github.com/Exawind/nalu-wind) - Solver for wind farm simulations targeting exascale computational platforms.
-- [openfast](https://github.com/OpenFAST/openfast) - Was created with the goal of being a community model developed and used by research laboratories, academia, and industry.
+- [openfast](https://github.com/OpenFAST/openfast) - Created with the goal of being a community model developed and used by research laboratories, academia, and industry.
-- [amr-wind](https://github.com/Exawind/amr-wind) - A massively parallel, block-structured adaptive-mesh, incompressible flow sover for wind turbine and wind farm simulations.
+- [amr-wind](https://github.com/Exawind/amr-wind) - A massively parallel, block-structured adaptive-mesh, incompressible flow solver for wind turbine and wind farm simulations.
 - [QBlade](http://www.q-blade.org/#welcome) - Provides a hands-on design and simulation capabilities for HAWT and VAWT rotor design and shows all the fundamental relationships of design concepts and turbine performance in an easy and intuitive way.
 - [OpenOA](https://github.com/NREL/OpenOA) - This library provides a framework for working with large time series data from wind plants, such as SCADA.
 - [ROSCO](https://github.com/NREL/ROSCO) - NREL's Reference OpenSource Controller for wind turbine applications.